SORSE/sorse.github.io/_posts/blog/2021-01-18-embedding-a-jupyter-notebook.md

 classes: wide
 last_modified_at: 2021-01-18
 id: 1
-fullcalendar: true
 excerpt: |
   Submitted blog as part of the lightning talk session on January 20 during SORSE, an International Series of Online
   Research Software Events.
 Describes how I embedded jupyter notebooks within a web application.